-Chusonji Temple is one of the oldest in the area, having been founded in 850 and perhaps the most well known part of the complex is Konjikido (Golden Hall), which is similar to the famous Kinkakuji in Kyoto in that it is almost completely covered with gold.
+Chusonji Temple is one of the oldest in the area, having been founded in 850.
+Perhaps the most well known part of the complex is Konjikido (Golden Hall), which, similar to the famous Kinkakuji in Kyoto, is almost completely covered with gold.

 If you fancy a good walk you could cover a lot of ground on foot but the main attractions are fairly widely spread so renting a bicycle is about the best way to go – especially if you enjoy riding through the forest and enjoying nature as you go.

-Geibikei Gorges (pictured at the top), one of the outlying attractions, may even call for a car and if you do make that trip you will not be disappointed.
+Geibikei Gorges (pictured top), one of the outlying attractions, may even call for a car.
+If you do make that trip you will not be disappointed.
 Take a spectacular boat ride down a shallow river that runs between cliffs as tall as 100 meters and enjoy in the scenery which, in any season, is incredible.
 The autumn hues particularly bring many people to the area.

 Finish a bowl and you’ll get another.
 And another, and another.
 The noodles will keep coming until you can eat no more, mouthful-sized portions flung into your dish by your server who, according to legend, is mimicking the hospitality of years gone by when landowners would feel proud to stuff their guests to satisfaction.

-Whether you see it as a time honoured tradition to get your teeth into or simply a slurp-worthy wanko soba challenge with friends, this is one aspect of Iwate cuisine we particularly love.
+Whether you see it as a time honoured tradition or simply a slurp-worthy wanko soba challenge with friends, this is one aspect of Iwate cuisine we particularly love.

-In real life, though, the lush green meadow-like fields at the foot of Mt.
+The lush green meadow-like fields of Koiwai Farm at the foot of Mt.
 Iwate seem like a world away from Tokyo and their huge expanse has much to offer.